nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Here, let us take a quick walk-through on how to delete a member.

 Let us delete Alex Yeoh from our team.
-Firstly, identify the index number of "Alex Yeoh" in the member list (1 in the image below).
+Firstly, identify the index of "Alex Yeoh" in the member list (1 in the image below).
 If you are not able to see their name on the list, refer to the [find member command](#finding-a-member-find-member)